-biography of prof. David Clutterbuck, the father of mentoring in Europe soon: a biography of Tim Gallwey, precursor of coachig in the modern world and in them, among others, such curiosities as the unusual way in which John Whitmore inherited the knighthood; is it possible to be a coaching creator and a racing driver at the same time; did David Clutterbuck ever work as a stand-up comedian, and why?; did the paths of John Whitmore and David Clutterbuck ever cross; backstage of books most important for the development of business coaching and mentoring.
+biography of prof. David Clutterbuck, the father of mentoring in Europe soon: a biography of Tim Gallwey, the precursor of coachig in the modern world and in them, among others, such curiosities as the unusual way in which John Whitmore inherited the knighthood; is it possible to be a coaching creator and a racing driver at the same time; did David Clutterbuck ever work as a stand-up comedian, and why?; did the paths of John Whitmore and David Clutterbuck ever cross; backstage of books most important for the development of business coaching and mentoring.